dell/csm-docs/content/docs/observability/deployment/online.md

 Mode:
-  install                                                     Installs Karavi Observability and enables Karavi Authorization if already installed enable-authorization                                        Updates existing installation of Karavi Observability with Karavi Authorization
+  install                                                     Installs Karavi Observability and enables Karavi Authorization if already installed enable-authorization                                        Updates existing installation of Karavi Observability with Karavi Authorization upgrade                                                     Upgrades existing installation of Karavi Observability to the latest release
 Options:
   Required
   --namespace[=]<namespace>                                   Namespace where Karavi Observability will be installed